-Charles Coxen and Elizabeth Frances CoxenPrint Page
+Charles Coxen & Elizabeth Frances CoxenPrint Page

-Plaque erected in 2003, to the memory of Charles Coxen and his wife Elizabeth Frances Coxen.
+A plaque commemorates Charles Coxen and his wife Elizabeth Frances Coxen.

 Charles Coxen (20 April 1809 – 17 May 1876) was an Australian naturalist and politician.
 He emigrated to New South Wales, Australia, in 1834, to join his elder brother Stephen who had emigrated there seven years previously.
 During 1834-1835 he travelled through the sparsely settled country between the Hunter and Namoi Rivers, including the Liverpool Plains, collecting specimens of birds and mammals.